skillpub/collaboration/docs/guides/ssh.md

 The range of practical tasks that can be done through ssh connection is boundless.
 You can combine this infinity with the Chat Apps convenience.

-In our example *skills/ssh.py* we will do two things:
+In our example [*skills/ssh.py*] we will do two things:
- - connect via ssh to the server, run command on that server and send output to Chat App
+ - connect to the server by the request from Chat App, run command on that server and send output back to Chat App
  - server command line interface in Chat App